Ettore Perosio

 Ettore Perosio composed:

-• Adriana Lecouvreur, opera in four actions (Genoa, Theater Paganini, 1889), resumption in the varied theaters.
+Adriana Lecouvreur, opera in four acts (Genoa, Theater Paganini, 1889), restaged in various theaters.

-• Furio, work in three actions, letter by Luigi Orsini (not represented).
+Furio, opera in three acts, libretto by Luigi Orsini (not performed).

-• Apoteosi di Colombo, song for inauguration of Colombian exposure (Genoa, Carlo Felice Theater, 1892) .
+Apoteosi di Colombo, a cantata for chorus and orchestra, premiered at the Colombian Exhibition (Genoa, Carlo Felice Theater, 1892).

 He had shows succeeded in the Regio Theater in Parma in carnival of 1898: